abstrakct/atb/README.md

 atbcli 16010005

 ## Thanks
-atbcli probably wouldn't exist if not for this work by @mpolden: https://github.com/mpolden/atbapi
+atbcli probably wouldn't exist if not for this work by mpolden: https://github.com/mpolden/atbapi

 This API exports the XML data from the AtB public API to sane JSON.